swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

   // returning the file descriptor without closing it consuming func take() -> Int32 {
     let fd = self.fd
-    suppressdeinit self
+    discard self
     return fd
   }
 }
 ```

-`suppressdeinit self` can only be applied to `self`, in a consuming method
+`discard self` can only be applied to `self`, in a consuming method
 defined in the same file as the type's original definition.
 (This is in
 contrast to Rust's similar special function,
 [`mem::forget`](https://doc.rust-lang.org/std/mem/fn.forget.html), which is a